Mass in D (Smyth): Background

+Revivals

 The Mass was revived on 7 February 1924 by the Birmingham Festival Choral Society, conducted by Adrian Boult.
 Its success prompted the arrangement of another performance on 8 March 1924 at Queen's Hall in London.
 George Bernard Shaw now thought the Mass "magnificent".
 In the years following, it was performed a number of times.
 In 1934 a performance of the Mass conducted by Thomas Beecham, attended by Queen Mary, was the culmination of the Festival Concerts celebrating Smyth's 75th birthday.

+The Mass received its United States premiere in a performance in Minneapolis conducted by Philip Brunelle on 4 May 1980, sparking a modern revival.
+Brunelle subsequently recorded the work.
+There were then several UK performances, including one at Charterhouse School Chapel, a BBC broadcast in December 1985, and a 1993 performance at the Queen Elizabeth Hall conducted by Odaline de la Martinez.

-The Mass received its United States premiere in a performance by the Plymouth Music Series conducted by Philip Brunelle, its U.S. East Coast premiere in a performance on 23 January 1993 by the Monmouth Civic Chorus conducted by Mark Shapiro, and its New York City premiere in Carnegie Hall on 14 April 2013 in a performance by The Cecilia Chorus of New York, conducted by Mark Shapiro.
+Its U.S. East Coast premiere came in a performance on 23 January 1993 by the Monmouth Civic Chorus conducted by Mark Shapiro, and its New York City premiere in Carnegie Hall on 14 April 2013 in a performance by The Cecilia Chorus of New York, again conducted by Shapiro.

-A performance billed as 'the first Proms performance since the composer’s own lifetime' was given at the BBC Proms at the Royal Albert Hall London on 20th August 2022 by the BBC Symphony Orchestra, BBC Symphony Chorus and soloists conducted by Sakari Oramo.
+In 2018 there was a performance at the Three Choirs Festival in Hereford Cathedral.
+A new recording by the BBC Symphony Orchestra, BBC Symphony Chorus and soloists conducted by Sakari Oramo was released in 2019, followed in 2022 by a live performance from the same performers at the BBC Proms - a concert billed as 'the first Proms performance since the composer's own lifetime'.